yuanqing/create-figma-plugin/README.md

 ### UI

-A plugin command’s UI is specified as a function with the signature:
+A plugin command’s UI (rendered in an `iframe` by Figma) is specified as a function with the signature:

 ```js
 export default function (rootNode, {postMessage, onMessage}) {